 Featured Birds: The combination of a diverse wooded habitat and streams found in this urban oasis attracts an amazing variety of birds; more than 215 species have been recorded here by eBirders.
 The wooded area—a mesic hammock unique to southern Florida—is particularly good for passerines, especially warblers, during migration.
 In periods of inclement weather that interfere with migration, the park has proven to be a safe harbor for birds, with many “fallouts” recorded.
 In all seasons, check the creek banks for wrens, herons, Common Gallinule, ducks, ibis, Anhinga and warblers.
 Species known to often breed here include Pileated Woodpecker, Barred Owl, Cooper’s Hawk, Ruby-throated Hummingbird, Blue-gray Gnatcatcher, Green Heron, Wood Duck and Northern Parula.

 Insider’s Tip: Taking a circular path near the boundaries of the wooded area—close to the stream or Phillippi Creek—is usually the most popular birding route, but don’t forget to check-out the innermost portion, called “the Pit,” where special birds often “hide out” during migration.
-While most paths in the hammock are level and easily walked, many have protruding tree roots, or can become slippery when wet.
+While some paths in the hammock are level and easily walked, many have protruding tree roots, encroaching vegetation, or can become slippery when wet.
 Short sections of trail, especially along the creek, may always prove difficult for those with mobility limitations.
 The heavily wooded part of the park is not wheelchair accessible.

 Address: 1420 Gilbert Avenue, Sarasota, FL 34239